davetron5000/wtf-is-a-webpack/markdown/production.md

 !SH yarn webpack
 !SH ls dist

 This creates two new problems, however.
 First, since the filename will now change whenever our code changes, we can't put a static reference to it into our `index.html` file.
-The second problem, though, is that we don't want to do this step in development (note that we got a hashed filename without using the `-p` options).
+The second problem, though, is that we don't want to do this step in development (note that we got a hashed filename without using the `-p` option).
 Webpack's documentation warns us:

 > Don’t use `[chunkhash]` in development since this will increase compilation time.